Moms Mabley: Rise to fame

 Mabley quickly became one of the most successful entertainers of the Chitlin' Circuit, although, as a black woman, her wages were meager.
 She made her New York City debut at Connie's Inn in Harlem.

 She came out as a lesbian in 1921 at the age of twenty-seven, becoming one of the first openly gay comedians.
 During the 1920s and 1930s she appeared in androgynous clothing and recorded several "lesbian stand-up" routines.

-In April 1939, Mabley became the first female comic to perform at the Apollo theater in Harlem.
+In April 1939, Mabley became the first female comic to perform at the Apollo Theater in Harlem.

 During the 1950s, Mabley—influenced by the maternal role she was filling for other comedians on the circuit—adopted the name "Moms" and the appearance of a toothless, bedraggled woman in a house dress and floppy hat.
 Mabley also credited the name to her grandmother, who had been a driving force in the pursuit of her dreams.
 The non-threatening persona aided her in addressing topics too edgy for most comics of the time, including racism, sexuality and having children after becoming a widow.
 A preference for handsome young men rather than "old washed-up geezers" became a signature bit.

 In the 1960s, Mabley became known to a wider white audience, playing Carnegie Hall in 1962, and making a number of mainstream TV appearances, with multiple appearances on The Smothers Brothers Comedy Hour.
-Music became a regular part of her act, and a cover version of "Abraham, Martin and John" hit No. 35 on the Billboard Hot 100 on July 19, 1969, making Mabley, at 75, the oldest living person to have a U.S. Top 40 hit.
-She played the Harlem Cultural Festival during this time.
+Music became a regular part of her act, and a cover version of "Abraham, Martin and John" hit No. 35 on the Billboard Hot 100 on July 19, 1969, thought to make Mabley, at a presumed age of 75, to be the oldest living person to have a U.S. Top 40 hit, until some sources claimed her birth year to be 1897, and, in any event, Brenda Lee took the title at the age of 78 in December 2023.
+Mabley played the Harlem Cultural Festival during that time.

 Final years

 Mabley continued performing in the 1970s.
 In 1971, she appeared on The Pearl Bailey Show.
 Later that year, she opened for Ike & Tina Turner at the Greek Theatre and sang a tribute to Louis Armstrong as part of her set.
-While filming the 1974 film Amazing Grace, her only film starring role, Mabley suffered a heart attack.
+While filming the 1974 film Amazing Grace, her only film-starring role, Mabley suffered a heart attack.
 She returned to work three weeks later, after receiving a pacemaker.

-Personal life and demise
+Personal life and death

-Over the course of her life, Mabley had six children: Bonnie, Christine, Charles, and Yvonne Ailey, and two placed for adoption when she was a teenager.
+Over the course of her life, Mabley had six children: Bonnie, Christine, Charles, and Yvonne Ailey, and two placed for adoption when she was a child.

 Mabley died from heart failure in White Plains, New York, on May 23, 1975.
 She is interred at Ferncliff Cemetery, Hartsdale, New York.